rajatdiptabiswas/classification-north-south-indian/README.md

-# north-south-indian-classification
+# Classification of Indians into North and South Indians
-👳🏾‍♂️ Comparing accuracies of different convolutional neural networks for the task of classifying Indians into North and South Indians
+Comparing the accuracies of different convolutional neural networks for the task of classifying Indians into North and South Indians using facial image data